calhall4892/market-direction-model/README.md

 This model was created to further advance and enhance my **learning** into **classification models**.
 This code is to be used in part with the associated mathematics found in `ml-research-journal` in order to give the most complete understanding of the model.

-When creating this model, a problem occurred while trying to add titles and labels to th
+When creating this model, a problem occurred while trying to add titles and labels to the confusion matrix.
+This was caused by the loading of incorrect packages so care and attention must be paid when moving forward.